balanarenmar/Custom-Object-Detection-Notebook/README.md

 <br><br><br>

 ## Image annotation to get PASCAL_VOC XML file
+ **Image annotation** is the process of labeling or classifying an image using text, annotation tools, or both, to show the data features you want your model to recognize on its own.

  You can check out the [Github repo for LabelImg](https://github.com/heartexlabs/labelImg), or read more about image labeling [here](https://viso.ai/computer-vision/labelimg-for-image-annotation/).

 <br>
 After attaching your drive, your directory should look something like this:
 <img src="assets/directory.png" alt="Colab directory after mounting drive" width="50%">

+## **ROADMAP TO CREATING AN OBJECT DETECTION TFLITE MODEL**
+* Collect the dataset of images and label them to get their xml files.

+* Install the TensorFlow Object Detection API.
+* Generate the TFRecord files required for training. (need generate_tfrecord.py script and csv files for this)
+* Edit the model pipeline config file and download the pre-trained model checkpoint.
+* Train and evaluate the model.
+* Export and convert the model into TFlite(TensorFlow Lite) format.
+* Deploy the TFlite model on Android / iOS / IoT devices.